walexy/zoomguy-copy-01/src/pages/about-us.md

         content: Bill Alexy is a founding principal of Alexy 19, a design and engineering firm that focuses its work on collaborating across a spectrum of talents in industry and the service space.
-      - member: Jennifer Pierce, Ph.D.
-        content: Jennifer Pierce, Ph.D. is an educator, trainer, and artistic director with expertise in cognitive science, dramaturgy, and storytelling.
-In addition to teaching media and performance studies in higher ed, she has supported the C-suite in the Fortune 500, providing media and communication consultation as well as guiding executives in turning social data into business intelligence.
-        avatar: /images/pierce.jpg
     title: About Us
     subtitle: Meet our world class team
     tagline: We know virtual platforms (especially Zoom) inside-out, having used